Disu2004/CineSense/README.md

 npm start<br/>

 🧑‍💻 Author
-Developed with ❤️ by Dishant Upadhyay
-© 2025 Dishant Upadhyay.
+Developed with ❤️ by Dishant Upadhyay and Mansi Dhandha © 2025 Dishant Upadhyay.
 All rights reserved.